My name is Pam Boehme Simon. I was a ballet dancer and instructor. I was forced to hang up my pointe shoes way before I was ready. Now I make videos.

 So, computers huh… doing what exactly?

 First, I started a blog, kinda all over the place (a blog salad one might call it) but here I collect beautiful things, silly things, dumb jokes, clever riddles, crazy stories, quirky music, real excursions and pretend adventures… you get the idea.
-Anything that may be of interest to moms, dads, grandparents, aunties and uncles… anyone who loves a child.
 Then, having enough self-taught knowledge of code and html, I started building websites for other people and places.
 Finally, a site, to collect and share things about my favorite ballet dancer, Sergei Polunin.

 Sergei Polunin, Graceful Beast